-Focus area 1) Sustainability and society Goal Secure a sustainable societal development of the mineral resources industry.
-Concrete initiatives 1.1.
-Conduct at least two population surveys on attitudes towards the mineral resources industry.
+Focus area 1: Sustainability and society Goal Secure a sustainable societal development of the mineral resources industry.
+Concrete 1.1.
+Conduct at least two population surveys on attitudes towards the mineral initiatives resources industry.
 1.2.
-Focus on communicating the mineral resources sector, including education and job opportunities, and an increased dialog with the population about the mineral resources sector, and the added value of mineral resources to society.
+Focus on communicating the mineral resources sector, including education and job opportunities, and an increased dialogue with the population about the mineral resources sector, and the added value of mineral resources to society.
 1.3.
 Clarify the contribution of the mineral resources industry to the green transition through an information campaign.
-1.4.
 Dialogue with the mineral resources industry in relation to environmental and social factors and corporate behavior (ESG-area).
 1.5.
 Develop and implement initiatives that create better conditions for the industry by using renewable energy sources.
 1.6.
 Increase cooperation with research institutions with experience in the Arctic and renewable energy, such as hydropower and solar energy.
 1.7.
 Launch a campaign on education and job opportunities in the mineral resources industry targeting young people.
 1.8.
 Conduct baseline gender analysis and gender distribution statistics in the mineral resources industry.
-1.9.
 Conduct a gender equality campaign for jobs in the mineral resources industry with the aim of breaking down the gender segregated labor market.
 1.10.
 Develop gender equality guidelines for the mineral resources industry that show where companies can take action to increase integration of both genders in all parts of the companies' task portfolio.
-1.11.
-Develop and implement a new information and marketing strategy for mineral resources.